css-tweaks/anilist-css-tweaks/README.md

 This theme includes a beta image which can be installed [here](https://github.com/Matewoo/anilist-css-tweaks/raw/main/beta-version/anilist-tweaks-beta.user.css).
 Please keep in mind that this version could potentially not work as intended.
 If you have problems with the beta verisons please use the stable releases.

 ## 🆕 What's new in v.0.2.1?
-1. The small dropdown menu for quick actions on covers got a massive design update.
+1. Accent colors now effect much more elements on profile pages.
-2. The small status setter dropdown menu got a similar design change as well.
+2. Your Anilist accent color now sets a gentle background color on profile pages.
+Light mode is supported.
-3. Both menus now have light mode support.
+3. New footer color for both light themes.
-4. There is now an implementation for accent colors for additional elements on profile pages.
-They'll change dynamically with your AniList settings.
+4. New "activity delete" window.
-5. Color implementation for background colors.
-They'll change dynamically with your AniList settings.
-Light mode will be supported.
+5. New design for "Filter" dropdown menu on profile pages.
-6. Firefox scrollbar integration got removed.
+6. Last elements updated with new design.
-7. Small improvements.
+7. Smaller bug fixes and improvements.

 ## 🌟 Features
 1. Removes all scrollbars on Anilist.
 (Chromium)